cjl85/MERN-Shopping-List/README.md

 Use 'npm run dev' after installing 'concurrently' to run both the client and server at the same time.

+## Register/SignIn

+Create a user by signing up on Sign Up link.
+Then you can sign in with new account on homepage Screenshot of sign up page

+Create a profile, and start checking out all shopping lists Screenshot of dashboard

+You will then see a list of grocery lists you can choose from as well as create your own.
+Lists of GruceryList

+Click on edit icon and you will see lists of items.
+You will also see a list of items on the list with the functionality to add an item, and mark an item as purchased/unpurchased and delete an item.

 ## Running the tests

 Test-Driven Development(TDD) was used in building this app utilizing Jasmine (https://jasmine.github.io/).
 All the tests can be found in the /client/spec file.
 Unit and integration tests were written for the different models with CRUD operations in mind.
 From the command line you can use npm test {test file pathway to test.